Glenwood Springs Citizens' Alliance v. U.S. Bureau of Land Management

 What has happened so far:

 March 10, 2020: Glenwood Springs Citizens’ Alliance (GSCA) files suit against the U.S. Bureau of Land Management (BLM) in U.S. District Court in Denver.
 The case is assigned to Judge Christine Arguello.

 May 22, 2020: Garfield County files a motion to intervene in the case, in support of the GSCA and to represent broader interests of the entire county.

 Nov.
 2, 2020: Judge Christine Arguello approves Garfield County’s motion to intervene.

 “BLM has allowed RMI to extract tons of common variety limestone from our public lands, at the public’s expense, for more than three years.
 BLM has bent its own longstanding rules in allowing this, favoring the profit-making needs of a single company over the broader public interest.
-BLM is violating the law, and it needs to be stopped.” -- Jeff Peterson, Executive Director, Glenwood Springs Citizens’ Alliance
+BLM is violating the law, and it needs to be stopped.” -- Jeff Peterson, Board President, Glenwood Springs Citizens’ Alliance

 ‘Valuable Mineral’ and ‘Common Variety’ limestone